 “The best way to get involved is to sign up for our mailing list,” said Roberts.
 Get alerts about all of the upcoming events Slow Food puts on each month like the socials and workshops.
 You can also follow them on Facebook for all updates and events.

 If you’re interested in the School Gardens program — teachers, faculty or parents can become Garden Leaders meaning they become the point of contact at a community school to bring the resources of Slow Food Denver to the children.
 When you become a garden leader, your school receives free seeds for a school garden and monthly educational workshops.
 For the Cooking from the Garden after school program, you can email [email protected] to implement it at your school.

 Several volunteer opportunities are available including the upcoming Slow Food Nations festival.
-At the festival, a part of the sustainability team by making sure trash goes in the proper receptacles: compost, recycling and trash — help to serve food and more.
+At the festival, you can be a part of the sustainability team by making sure trash goes in the proper receptacles: compost, recycling and trash — help to serve food and more.
 For more details and sign up details, see here.

-Additional volunteer opportunities include being an intern, cooking from the garden class assistant and tabling at farmers markets.
+Additional volunteer opportunities include being an intern, cooking from the garden class assistant and tabling at farmers’ markets.
 You can also become a member of the Slow Food Denver chapter, or wherever you live that has a chapter nearby to help keep the movement growing.
-For more information on getting involved, email firstname.lastname@example.org.
+For more information on getting involved, email [email protected].